-The Inti Raymi (Sun festival) is a traditional religious ceremony of the Inca Empire in honour of the god Inti (the sun), the most powerful deity in the Inca pantheon.
-It was the celebration of the winter solstice – the shortest day of the year in terms of the time between sunrise and sunset – and the Inca New Year, when the hours of light would begin to lengthen again.
-Sirius is known as the morning star, and further up we find three smaller stars called “three kings”.
+The Inti Raymi [Sun festival] is a traditional religious ceremony of the Inca Empire in honour of Inti [the sun], the most powerful deity in the Inca pantheon.
+It was the celebration of the winter solstice – the shortest day of the year between sunrise and sunset – and the Inca New Year, when the hours of light would begin to lengthen again.
+Sirius is known as the morning star, and further up, we find three smaller stars called “three kings”.
 These stars are aligned towards the Sun on December 25, marking the “birth of the Sun” at sunrise.

 Looking at the sun from any location on Earth, it seems as if the Sun travels around our planet, however, the opposite is true.
 This apparent trajectory of the Sun around Earth is the Solar elliptic and all major calendars are calculated based on this elliptical path.